valera-rozuvan/react-webpack-starter/README.md

 This will generate a `build` folder, which is suitable to be used with a 3rd party static file server.
 Use for testing purposes only!

+### Production build

-3. Create a production build (no source maps, no live reload, minified):
+Create a minified production build (NO source maps, NO live reload):

 ```shell
 npm run build